yuj072/USAmin/README.md

 The dataset was obtained from https://www.kaggle.com/tmdb/tmdb-movie-metadata.

-Using the GloVe pretrained word embedding and a LSTM, we obtained a tensor representation of each summary.
+Using the GloVe pretrained word embedding and an LSTM, we obtained a tensor representation of each summary.
 Then, we passed the tensor into an MLP to obtain a prediction of the review score.
 Using the review score as a baseline, we performed backpropagation to train our model.

 # What I Learned From This Project and Class
 - Properly labeled data is very important to the field of deep learning.